Code-Institute-Submissions/globeconnections/README.md

 **3. Local Tourist Attractions**

-- The site users can then look at markers for the search results on the map provided within this website.
+- The site users can then look at markers displaying the search results on the map provided within this website.

 - My aim was to make the website easy to navigate, self-explanatory, visually appealing and provided a smooth shopping experience to users from all walks of life.